-Native army cutworms (Euxoa auxiliaris) eat exotic cheatgrass and the mustards (Brassicaceae) that often grow with it.
+Native army cutworms (Euxoa auxiliaris) eat exotic cheatgrass (Bromus tectorum) and the mustards (Brassicaceae) that often grow with it.
 During their periodic outbreaks, the larvae create widespread cheatgrass die-offs in low, dry areas in the intermountain West.

 Extensive die-offs first appeared in 2003, during a widespread army cutworm outbreak.
 The outbreak and die-offs occurred after: